Müşfika Kadın: Widowhood

 After Abdul Hamid's death, she moved to Yıldız Palace.
 She donated the Quran, that Abdul Hamid had presented to her at the time of her marriage, to the pious foundation that maintained Abdul Hamid's mausoleum and had her name inscribed in it.

-In 1924, Ayşe, together with other members of his family were sent into exile.
+In 1924, Ayşe, together with other members of his family, was sent into exile.
 As being an adjunct member of the imperial family Müşfika was not exiled, and chose to remain in Turkey.
 She took up Turkish nationality, and moved to Gazi Osmanpaşa's mansion on Serencebey Street 53.
 In 1934, in accordance to the Surname Law, she took the surname "Kayısoy" pertaining to Abdul Hamid's descendance from the Kayıhan tribe.

-In 1936, she petitioned to the Turkish government for restitution of property because she had become destitute.
+In 1936, she petitioned the Turkish government for restitution of property because she had become destitute.
 However, the Foreign Office noted that she had never been placed in effective ownership and possession of her share of Abdul Hamid's properties and revenues in Turkey at the time of Abdul Hamid's death or at any subsequent date.
 Also previously in 1925 and 1928 respectively, she and Şevket Mehmet Ali Bey, a banker representing her had given the power of attorney to Sami Günzberg, a well-known Turkish Jewish lawyer, authorizing him to regain from usurpers buildings, lands, mines, concessions left by Abdul Hamid situated in Turkish territory and elsewhere.

 In 1944, she applied to the government for financial assistance, after which in 1949, President İsmet İnönü fixed her monthly allowance to two hundred liras.
 Unable to get along with this amount of allowance, she wrote to the then President Adnan Menderes in 1954, after which fifty liras were added to her allowance.

 Ayşe returned to Istanbul in 1952, after some twenty eight years, and wrote her memoir, completing it by 1955.
 For large portions of the memoir she relied on Müşfika, as the two lived together after the princess's return to Turkey.
 The work originally appeared in the serial format in the Turkish popular magazine Hayat in the late 1950s, followed by its publication as a book in Istanbul in 1960, shortly before the princess's death.